 Putting the Christmas Tree Up

-Keep the Tree Watered
+Keep your Tree Watered

 Looking after your tree properly will ensure it looks its best for the duration of the Christmas season.